hjudgesac/joule_integration_sfsf_public/run_booster/run_btp_booster.md

 6. Confirm the **SAP SuccessFactors** is selected from the Capability Pacakages dropdown and click **Next**.<br>
 ![run_booster](10.jpg)

 7. Leave the default **Formation Name**.
 From the SAP SuccessFactors System dropdown choose the SuccessFactors system registered under the BTP System Landscape in earlier steps.
+For SAP Start System, select the SAP Build Work Zone subscription that you created earlier in BTP subaccount.
 Click **Next**.</br>
 ![run_booster](11.jpg)

-8. Confirm the data center mapping check is successful and click **Next**.</br>
+8. Confirm the validation check is successful and click **Next**.</br>
   ![run_booster](12.jpg)

 9. Review the configuration settings and click **Finish**.</br>